FAIRPAY-IRON/fairpay-ih/README.md

 In Fairpay you will enjoy the best existing computer security.
 We have relied on NPM packages such as Passport and Bcrypt to make your account 'hacker-proof'. we have also incorporated APIs such as Google Maps and APIFootball to improve the user experience.

-## There is a little boat :wink: :wink:
+There is a little boat, try to click on it! :wink: :wink:

   ![Boat](http://res.cloudinary.com/dlmrvaeyh/image/upload/v1525385990/boat.png)